hnw/switchbot-actions/README.md

-# SwitchBot Exporter
+# SwitchBot Actions: A YAML-based Automation Engine

-A Prometheus exporter for SwitchBot BLE devices, with a powerful, configurable automation engine.
+A powerful, configurable automation engine for SwitchBot BLE devices, with an optional Prometheus exporter.

-This application continuously scans for SwitchBot Bluetooth Low Energy (BLE) devices and provides two core functionalities:
+This application continuously scans for SwitchBot Bluetooth Low Energy (BLE) devices and provides a powerful automation engine that can:

-1.  **Prometheus Exporter**: Exposes sensor data (temperature, humidity, motion, etc.) and device state (battery, RSSI) as Prometheus metrics.
-2.  **Automation Engine**: Triggers custom actions (like shell commands or webhooks) based on two distinct trigger types:
-    *   **Event-Driven Actions**: React immediately when a device's state changes.
+-   **React to Events**: Trigger custom actions (like shell commands or webhooks) the moment a device's state changes.
-    *   **Time-Driven Timers**: React when a device remains in a specific state for a continuous duration.
+-   **Monitor Sustained States**: Trigger actions when a device remains in a specific state for a continuous duration.

+It also includes an optional **Prometheus Exporter** to expose sensor data (temperature, humidity, etc.) and device state as Prometheus metrics.

-All behavior is controlled through a single `config.yaml` file, allowing for flexible deployment and management without any code changes.
+Inspired by services like GitHub Actions, all behavior is controlled through a single `config.yaml` file, allowing you to define flexible and powerful automation workflows without any code changes.

 ## Features